 A Recent Timeline of Energy Advances Impacting Contemporary Fashion

-- February 2012: Researchers at Wake Forest University announced the development of low-cost organic, thermoelectric fabrics with a multitude of wearable tech applications.
-Besides using body heat to power electronic devices and flashlights, winter jackets with thermoelectric inside liners can use the temperature difference between body heat and outside the jacket to regulate a constant set temperature or heat up a flexible, sewn in element to keep the wearer even more toasty.
+February 2012: Researchers at Wake Forest University announced the development of low-cost organic, thermoelectric fabrics with a multitude of wearable tech applications.
+Besides using body heat to power electronic devices and flashlights, winter jackets with thermoelectric interior lining can use the temperature difference between body heat and outside the jacket to regulate a constant set temperature or heat up a flexible, sewn-in element to keep the wearer more toasty.

-- June 2013: Dutch designer Pauline Van Dongen presented a coat and a dress designed with solar cells capable of powering other wearable tech.
-The two wool and leather prototypes have modules with solar cells, which can be revealed when the sun shines or folded away and worn invisibly and close to the body until needed.
+- June 2013: Dutch designer Pauline Van Dongen presented a coat and a dress designed with solar cells capable of powering wearable tech.
+The two wool and leather prototypes have modules with solar cells, which can be revealed when the sun shines or folded away and worn invisible and close to the body until needed.
 The coat incorporates 48 rigid solar cells while the dress has 72 flexible ones.
-Each garment, if solar cells are exposed to full sun for an hour, can charge a smart phone to fifty percent.
+Each garment, if solar cells are exposed to full sun for an hour, can charge a smartphone to fifty percent.